poezio/poezio/doc/source/configuration.rst

         enabled.
 There should be no reason to disable this except if you encounter issues with your server.

+    enable_smacks

+        **Default value:** ``false``

+        Stream Management (XEP-0198) is an extension designed to improve the reliability of XMPP in unreliable network conditions (such as mobile networks).
+It can however increase bandwidth usage.
+        It also requires server support.

     enable_user_activity

         **Default value:** ``true``